Categories

 Falcon BFR

-Announced in September 2017, it is SpaceX’s privately-funded launch vehicle, spacecraft and space and ground infrastructure system.
+Announced in September 2017, it is SpaceX’s privately funded launch vehicle, spacecraft, and space and ground infrastructure system.
 The newly updated launch vehicle system would be a 9-meter (30 ft) diameter technology, using methalox-fueled Raptor rocket engine technology directed initially at the Earth-orbit and cislunar (between te Earth and the Moon) near-Earth environment before, later, being used for Mars missions.
 The updated (smaller) BFR is 106 meters (348 feet) tall.
-When completed, Falcon BFR will be most powerful rocket ever built.
+When completed, Falcon BFR will be the most powerful rocket ever built.

 Evolution of SpaceX rockets